Upside Down

 Equal-Area Cylindrical · 1855

 The one that started the culture war.
 Ugly on purpose.
 Every stretched, distorted continent is an accusation.
-UNESCO adopted it.
-Nebraska made it law.
+Boston put it in classrooms.
+Nebraska wrote it into law.

 Equal Earth